 In planning and performing our audit of the consolidated financial statements, we considered San Diego - Imperial Counties Developmental Services, Inc.'s internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the consolidated financial statements, but not for the purpose of expressing an opinion on the effectiveness of San Diego - Imperial Counties Developmental Services, Inc.'s internal control.
-Accordingly, we do not express an opinion on the effectiveness of the Organization's internal control.
+Accordingly, we do not express an opinion on the effectiveness of San Diego - Imperial Counties Developmental Services, Inc.'s internal control.